knightss27/rollup-plugin-mdsvex-pages/README.md

 plugins: [
   mdsvexPages({
     appName: 'App.svelte' // Path of the central svelte file, should include your Router component.
 Assumes you are in /src.
-    docPath: 'docs' // Path of the .md pages folder.
-Assumes you are in /src.
+    docPath: ['docs'] // Path of the .md pages folder.
+Assumes you are in /src and can take multiple routes.
     mdsvexOptions: { //You can configure any of the mdsvexOptions, and they will be passed to mdsvex.
       extensions: ['.md']
     }